 So while Groff and McCallany are putting their own individual characters on screen, these two real-life FBI serial killer experts are largely where the characters are drawn from.

-Additionally, Anna Torv is playing a psychologist who is based on Dr. Ann Wolbert Burgess, a scholar who studies trauma and abuse's impact on victims, particularly when it comes to serial killers, rapists, and kidnappers.
+Additionally, Anna Torv plays psychologist Wendy Carr, who is based on Dr. Ann Wolbert Burgess.
+Burgess is a scholar who studies trauma and abuse's impact on victims, particularly when it comes to serial killers, rapists, and kidnappers.
 Throughout her career she worked extensively with the FBI's Behavioral Sciences Unit.

 Finally, there are actors playing onscreen versions of real-life serial killers: Dennis Rader (aka the BTK Killer), who murdered 10 people in Kansas between 1974 and 1991, played by Sonny Valicenti; Edmund Emil Kemper III (aka the Co-ed Killer), who murdered several women in the 1970s, along with his mother and paternal grandparents, played by Cameron Britton; and Jerry Brudos (aka the Shoe Fetish Slayer), who murdered at least four women in Oregon in the late '60s, played by Happy Anderson.

+Season two introduces even more unsettling real-life figures into the mix, like Charles Manson (played by Once Upon a Time in Hollywood's Damon Herriman).
 What's interesting is that the thrust of the show isn't necessarily about catching new serial killers.
-It's more about the work Douglas and Ressler did in the 1970s to push the FBI toward utilizing psychology in order to better understand these types of killers, and perhaps make them more effective in catching them.
+It's more about the work Douglas and Ressler did in the 1970s (and beyond) to push the FBI toward utilizing psychology in order to better understand these types of killers, and perhaps make them more effective in catching them.